 - 21 bilateral agreements with different countries worldwide (to prevent double taxation).

 Given the economic strength, many businesses are looking to expand their commercial options to Argentina.
 However, before setting up a local company or a branch office, many companies like to ‘test’ the local market.
-To expand your business in Argentina, a Professional Employer Organisation (PEO) solution is a great way to do this.
+To expand your business in Argentina, a Professional Employer Organisation (PEO) would be a great solution.

 What is a Professional Employer Organization (PEO) / Employer of Record in Argentina?

 A Professional Employer Organization (PEO), otherwise known as an ‘Employer of Record’ is an organisation that provides and supports companies with their HR functions – from the very first stages of recruitment to the payments of taxes and benefits.
 PEOs undertake the fundamental but time-consuming HR tasks, allowing companies to focus their attention on the growth and success of their business.
 The services of a PEO are particularly useful when companies are seeking to hire a local workforce but do not want to set up a local legal entity.